What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 The $5,864 number #

 Restaurant industry turnover sits around 75-77% annually for hourly employees (NRA 2024 Industry Factbook).
-That means on a fifty-person team, you replace thirty-seven to thirty-nine people every year.
-Some of them quit.
+On a fifty-person team, that’s thirty-seven to thirty-nine people walking through the door and back out every year.
+Some quit.
 Some you fire.
-The number rolls in either direction.
+Either way you’re paying to replace them.

 The cost per replacement of an hourly restaurant employee runs $3,000-$7,000, with the industry-weighted average around $5,864 (HigherMe Restaurant Turnover Report, 7shifts Restaurant Statistics 2024).
-The number sounds high.
-It is not high.
-It is what it actually costs once you stop hiding the cost in other line items.
+That sounds high.
+It’s not.
+It’s what one quit actually costs once you stop hiding the cost in other line items.

 What is in the $5,864: